Joie Manda

-Joie Manda is an American music executive and the Founder & CEO of Encore Recordings.
+Joie Manda is an American music executive and the Founder & CEO of Encore Recordings and Platinum Grammar.
 He's previously held executive positions with Interscope Geffen A&M Records, Def Jam Recordings, Warner Music Group, Universal Music Group, and Asylum Records.

 Early life

 Manda grew up in the Gravesend, neighborhood of Brooklyn, New York.
 When he was around 12 or 13, he showed an interest in music and his mother purchased him a set of turntables.
 Manda dropped out of high school when he was in 11th grade, and soon earned jobs as a doorman and promoter.
 In the 1990s, he started working for Peter Gatien, a nightclub owner who owned several clubs throughout the New York City area, including Tunnel, The Limelight, and Palladium.

 Career

 While working as a promoter at the Palladium, Manda met DJ, Funkmaster Flex and became an associate executive producer on Flex and DJ Big Kap's 1999 album, The Tunnel (named after Gatien's nightclub).
 He also worked on a second Funkmaster Flex album and briefly worked as a consultant for that label.